scgursel/llama-chatbot/README.md

 - Frontend built with React.
 - Backend built with Spring Boot.
 - PostgreSQL for database management.
-- Dockerized for seamless setup and deployment.
+- Dockerized setup and deployment.

 ## Project Structure
 ```plaintext